pondurupurnachandrarao-cmd/JavaPrograms/README.md

 8. A java program to print numbers from 1 to 5 using "For"-loop.

 9. A java program to print numbers from 1 to 5 using "While"-loop.

+10. A java program to print numbers from 1 to 5 using "Do-While"-loop.